This is a program for intercepting touchpad gestures and executing commands based on them.

 Unlike some alternatives, it directly uses the libinput api rather than parsing the output

-of libinput debug-events
+of libinput debug-events.

-is able to handle libinput swipe events; not only vertical and horizontal but diagonal
+gestures is able to handle libinput swipe events; not only vertical and horizontal but diagonal

 as well.